Roblox/roact/CONTRIBUTING.md

 When submitting a new feature, add tests for all functionality.

 We use [LuaCov](https://keplerproject.github.io/luacov) for keeping track of code coverage.
-We'd like it to be as close to 100% as possible, but it's not always easy.
+We'd like it to be as close to 100% as possible, but it's not always possible.
+Adding tests just for the purpose of getting coverage isn't useful; we should strive to make only useful tests!